 We say that people are best helped by those who are two steps ahead – in other words, people who have experienced problems but have made progress.
 So we employ people with direct, personal knowledge of the issues our clients face.
 Often, they’ve overcome similar problems themselves.
 The people they are supporting will relate to them, and their achievements don’t seem too far out of reach.

-We employ around 80 people, recruited from all communities.
-Our team, which includes our own interpreting agency, speaks over 20 languages.
+The people we employ are recruited from all communities.
 Our approach to recruiting and training local people means that we provide reliable, long-term staff, and our diverse workforce connects better with the people it serves.

 Our staff came up with our Core Values when Gateway Family Services was first launched.
 Over the last decade, these values, aims and objectives have remained at the heart of everything we do.

 - We do what we say we are going to.